Out of the Mouths of Babes: Motherhood and Creativity.

 Poet and author, Maya Angelou in For Mom with Love, A book of Quotations:

 “To describe my mother would be to write about a hurricane in its perfect power.
 Or the climbing, falling colors of a rainbow.”

-This page is dedicated to the discussion of mothering and creativity.
+Out of the Mouths of Babes is dedicated to the discussion of mothering and creativity.

 These two topics, or realities really, are inextricably linked, but do not always exist consciously together.

 I dare to say that most mothers do not think of themselves as creative, even though they are, as a human species, wired to create.